-In Chaos Studio, you create and run chaos experiments.
+In Azure Chaos Studio, you create and run chaos experiments.
 A chaos experiment is an Azure resource that describes the faults that should be run and the resources those faults should be run against.

-Selectors: Selectors are groups of target resources that will have faults or other actions run against them.
+Selectors: Selectors are groups of target resources that have faults or other actions run against them.
 A selector allows you to logically group resources for reuse across multiple actions.

 Logic: The rest of the experiment describes how and when to run faults.
 An experiment is organized into steps that run one after the other.
 Each step has one or more branches that run at the same time.
 Steps and branches allow you to inject multiple faults across resources in your environment in parallel.